apache/pulsar/site2/docs/security-encryption.md

 3. Implement CryptoKeyReader::getPublicKey() interface from producer and CryptoKeyReader::getPrivateKey() interface from consumer, which Pulsar client invokes to load the key.

-4. Add encryption key to producer configuration: conf.addEncryptionKey("myapp.key")
+4. Add encryption key to producer configuration: conf.addEncryptionKey("myapp.key").

-5. Add CryptoKeyReader implementation to producer or consumer config: conf.setCryptoKeyReader(keyReader)
+5. Add CryptoKeyReader implementation to producer or consumer config: conf.setCryptoKeyReader(keyReader).

 6. Sample producer application: